Title Image

 While every wedding is different, my coverage and editing are deliberately consistent.
 You’ll always get a cohesive, timeless set of images — and you can explore recent work below to see exactly how that looks in practice.

-Before becoming a private residence, Sant Ffraed House was used as both a nursing home and a boarding school.
 In the late 2000s, it transitioned into a hotel, marking the first chapter of its life as a wedding venue.

 Since the pandemic, the current owners have undertaken a sensitive restoration, elevating the house into the refined, exclusive wedding venue you see today.
 Many original Georgian features have been preserved, blending historic character with modern luxury — a huge part of what makes Sant Ffraed House wedding photography so distinctive.